vladsaveliev/sequana/doc/index.rst

 section for more information.

 **Sequana** can be used by developers to create new pipelines and by users in the form of applications ready for production.
+A GUI will help users to change parameters and run the pipelines easily.

 To join the project, please let us know on `github
 <https://github.com/sequana/sequana/issues/306>`_.

 ..
 Here we are building the carrousel